the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 As a cruiser you do not want to take the gate first when FC calls gate status, you have one of the fastest warp speeds.
 So count to 3 before taking the gate.
 Nestors should take it immediately on hearing Gate status.

 Upon landing immediately lock the meatshield before doing anything else and dump all reps on them.
 Then Nestors will burn forward in the direction of the Shield Transfer Array, Cruisers will burn forwards before establishing their orbits.
-Once the meatshield is stable cruisers should decycle down to 1 rep, and nestors down to 3 and be ready to rep the next person.
+Once the meatshield is stable cruisers should decycle down to 1 rep, and Nestors down to 3 and be ready to rep the next person.

 Agro shifts quite alot in this site and there are two types of agro: